+This post examines FastAPI in 2026 and demonstrates how to construct a production-ready REST API from scratch.
 In December 2018, a Colombian developer named Sebastián Ramírez pushed the first commit of a Python web framework to GitHub.
 Six years later, that project — FastAPI — has surpassed 80,000 stars, overtaken Flask in monthly downloads, and become the framework of choice at Netflix, Uber, Microsoft, and hundreds of startups building production APIs.
-What makes FastAPI so compelling that companies are rewriting their entire API layers around it?
-And more importantly, how can you harness its power to build robust, production-ready REST APIs from scratch?
+The questions that arise are clear: what makes FastAPI so compelling that companies are rewriting entire API layers around it, and how can its capabilities be applied to build robust, production-ready REST APIs?

 Why FastAPI?